CloudburstSys/PonyPixel/README.md

 # ![PonyPixel Logo](https://raw.conep.one/ponypixel-logo-small.png) PonyPixel
-Pixel place bot for Brony team at r/place 2022.
+"These bots are truely the Orbital Friendship Canon" - LittleshyFiM, 2022 Pixel place bot for Brony team at r/place 2022.
 The event is now over.

 Thanks for those who ran PonyPixel!
 We succeeded.
 A final python script has been bundled with this final update to allow you to see the final total damage.
 To use it, run `python checkDamage.py`.